 - Curb-Stomp Battle: Came very close to pulling one off.
 And on Gregor Clegane, no less.

 - Depraved Bisexual: Most of the other nobles of Westeros view him this way, as a combination of his crippling of the heir to Highgarden, his frequent use of poisons in battle and, well, just see Anything That Moves and Bi the Way.
 He's just quite loose for the general setting, and he seems to prefer his women the same way.
-Also because his long-term paramour—basically his wife, except they're not married—is a bastard daughter, which makes her a completely unfit consort in the eyes of the rest of Westeros for even a lowly Knight, let alone the younger brother of one of the great lords.
+Also because his long-term paramour—basically his wife, except they're not married—is a bastard daughter, which makes her a completely unfit consort in the eyes of the rest of Westeros for even a household knight, let alone the younger brother of one of the great lords.

 - Genius Bruiser: Oberyn is a noted warrior as well as a former student of the Citadel.

 - Good Parents: One of his better qualities was that he was a good father to his illegitimate daughters (the Sand Snakes).
-He took responsibility for them, raised them to take care of themselves, and allowed them freedom that most girls in Westeros can't even dream of.
+He took responsibility for them, raised them to take care of themselves, and allowed them freedom that most legitimate girls in Westeros can't even dream of.
 His mistress Ellaria Sand is also a good mother.

 - Jerkass: He poisons his weapons.
 Also, his behavior to Tyrion was very haughty and bullying at first.
 Not to mention the above interaction with Obara's mother.

-- Kick the Son of a Bitch: Normally, the type of slow, horrifying death he inflicts via manticore poison would be either a Kick the Dog or Moral Event Horizon, but when the person you do this to is Gregor Clegane, who in universe is known for killing Oberyn's niece and nephew and raping his sister before he killed her it's this instead.
+- Pay Evil unto Evil: Normally, the type of slow, horrifying death he inflicts via manticore poison would be either a Kick the Dog or Moral Event Horizon, but when the person you do this to is Gregor Clegane, who in universe is known for killing Oberyn's nephew and raping his sister before he killed her it's this instead.